surifirstpin/biplus_documentation/docs/Views.md

 - **Name** identifier for the field in custom table.
 - **label**  the way derived field should appear in custom table.
-- **Data_type** define supporting parameters and string is used as  Default parameter while deriving the fields for custom table.
+- **Data_type** define supporting parameters and string is used as  default parameter while deriving the fields for custom table.
    - **String** for measures that contain letters or special characters.
   - **Date** measures that contain dates.
   - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week,month,quarter, year,date,week_day, date_month , date_quarter, date_hour, year_week.